Frequently Asked Questions (FAQ)

 What is ethnography?

 Ethnography is a research method used in cultural and social research to create as detailed a description as possible of a social or cultural process.
 To do this, ethnographers enter the “field” in which this process can be easily observed.
-In this study, the “field” is the emergency room of two Swiss clinics.
+In this study, the “field” is composed of two Swiss emergency departments.

 What do ethnographers do?

 Ethnographers collect data through participant observation and interviews.
-They record their observations in the form of handwritten “field notes” while they are out in the field.
-After each day of observation, they type up these field notes and supplement them with their fresh memories.
+They record their observations in the form of handwritten “fieldnotes” while they are out in the field.
+After each day of observation, they type up these fieldnotes and supplement them with their fresh memories.
 In this way, they gradually create a dense description of the processes and actions within their research field.
 Ethnographers also conduct interviews.
 Interviews are based on central guiding questions, but can be very open and spontaneous.
-The data generated from the observations and interviews complement each other and help ethnographers to gain as comprehensive a picture of the field as possible.
+The data generated from the observations and interviews complement each other and allow ethnographers to draw a comprehensive picture of the field they set out to study.

 What are ethnographic data?